 - Work Health and Safety legislation requires every person who uses chemicals in a workplace to receive appropriate training, even if it is not required specifically by other legislation.
 While this could be provided in-house by other experienced/qualified staff members, completion of formal nationally-accredited training, provided by experts, is often better.

 - The Level 3 Chemical Accreditation course is ideal for primary producers and other land managers who use significant amounts of chemicals in their work.

-- Our WHS Supervised AgVet Chemical Users course or our other courses may be ideal for people who (1) use small quantities of low-hazard chemicals in their work; and/or (2) use chemicals under the supervision of other, experienced and qualified operators; for example gardeners, landscapers, groundspeople, etc. Please contact us to discuss: 1800 991 985
+- Our Advanced WHS AgVet Chemical Users course or Using Chemicals Safely course are ideal for people who (1) use small quantities of low-hazard chemicals in their work; and/or (2) use chemicals under the supervision of other, experienced and qualified operators; for example gardeners, landscapers, groundspeople, etc. Please contact us to discuss: 1800 991 985

 - If your business is involved in a food safety quality assurance (QA) program, such as Freshcare, LPA, NFAS and others; there will be a requirement for training in the safe handling and use of chemicals.
-Completion of the Level 3 Chemical Accreditation course usually fulfills this requirement.
+Completion of the Level 3 Chemical Accreditation course usually fulfills this requirement, renew every 5 years by completing a shorter refresher (Reaccreditation) course or via RPL (Recognition of Prior Learning)..
 Check the standards of your QA program(s) to determine what is required for your business.

 Smith & Georg has taken care to ensure the information provided in this document is correct.
 As requirements may change over time, and individual situations vary, we do not take responsibility for any loss that might occur from using the information we provide.
 If in doubt, always check your own situation with the relevant regulator(s) in your state.